CalibrationTools

 ERA5DataLoader(; era5_to_clima_names = ERA5_TO_CLIMA_NAMES)

-Construct a data loader which you can load preprocessed ERA5 monthly time-averaged data in OutputVar, where
+Construct a data loader which you can used to load preprocessed ERA5 monthly time-averaged data in OutputVar, where

 • the short name, sign of the data, and units match CliMA conventions